Orthotics are custom footwear inserts that are meant to aid the user in:

 Different Types Of Orthotics For Patients

 Not all orthotics are made equal.
-For example, some Orthotics may be specifically to create a higher arch in a patients foot while other Orthotics will support the heel and provide relief for those suffering with plantar fasciitis.
+For example, some Orthotics may be specified to create a higher arch in a patient's foot while other Orthotics will support the heel and provide relief for those suffering from plantar fasciitis.
 There are some Orthotics that will need to be fully inserted in a shoe, while there are others that may only be necessary for the back half of the insole.
 Your Pedorthist will let you know what to expect with your Orthotics and how it will improve your foot pain and lower limb pain.

 The type of Orthotics and the placement of the Orthotics will largely depend on what your Pedorthist is helping to treat.
 Here are some common conditions and reasons people will need Custom Orthotics:

 - Collapsed Arches in the Foot